George Warren (MP)

-Sir George Warren KB (7 February 1735 – 31 August 1801), of Poynton Lodge in Cheshire, was a British politician who sat in the House of Commons between 1758 and 1796.
+Sir George Warren, KB (7 February 1735 – 31 August 1801) was a British politician who represented Lancaster and Beaumaris in the House of Commons of Great Britain between 1758 and 1796.

 Early life

 Warren was the only son of Edward Warren of Poynton and his wife Elizabeth Cholmondeley, daughter of George Cholmondeley, 2nd Earl of Cholmondeley and was born on 7 February 1735.
 His father died two years later in 1737 and he inherited Poynton Lodge which he rebuilt in the 1750s.
 He joined the army and was ensign in the 3rd Foot Guards in 1755 and was promoted to captain in 1756.
 In May 1758 he eloped to Edinburgh with a rich heiress, Jane Revell daughter of Thomas Revell, MP of Fetcham Park, Surrey.
 She was a ward of Samuel Egerton of Tatton.
 Warren married Jane and the marriage settlement resolved the encumbrances on his estates.
 He then retired from the army.